Obtaining Physical Custody in NJ

 There are many different types of custody arrangements and parenting time schedules that the parties can utilize depending on their circumstances.
 Some parties opt for a parenting time schedule which includes dinner visits as well as overnight visitation every other weekend.
 Other parties seek schedules that provide equal parenting time to both parties.

-The Law Offices of O’Toole & Gunteski, LLC is here to help you through the legal process to secure your best interests.
+The Law Office of Darren C. O'Toole, LLC is here to help you through the legal process to secure your best interests.
 Our Monmouth County child custody attorneys can work diligently to help you achieve your goals revolving the physical custody of your children.